HOGraspFlow: Taxonomy-Aware Hand-Object Retargeting for Multi-Modal SE(3) Grasp Generation: INTRODUCTION

 Towards the challenge of kinematic mismatch between parallel jaw (PJ) EE and anthropometric hand in the video observations, a popular abstraction in vision-based imitation learning aligns the EE with the human thumb–index pair \cite{11128322, wang2025gat, lepert2025phantom}, enabling simple pinch retargeting.
 While appealingly concise, this proxy collapses the diversity of human grasp taxonomy \cite{feix2015grasp} and neglects contact–dependent antipodal force closure \cite{bohg2013data}.
 Hence, this approach is limited to pinch-like grasps and cannot be robustly applied to dynamic demonstrations that exhibit diverse grasp types.

 Moreover, recent research on multi-embodiment grasp generations \cite{khargonkar2023neuralgrasps, attarian2023geometry} has demonstrated that object-conditioned grasp priors can be learned and modulated by geometric embeddings (e.g., Signed Distance Function (SDF), point graph features) that capture EE morphology.
 While such approaches enable transfer across different EEs, they are fundamentally object–centric and typically assume access to reliable 3D geometries and pose estimation at test time.
-Critically, they do not parse human intent or contact semantics from HOI, and thus cannot directly exploit in-the-wild video data, where hand pose, contact detection, and occlusions introduce significant noise.
+Critically, they do not parse human intent or contact semantics from HOI, and thus cannot directly exploit in-the-wild video.

 Targeting these limitations, in this work, we develop a vision-based generative hand-to–EE retargeting framework that supports adaptable transfer to dynamic, diverse anthropometric grasp demonstrations, while explicitly recognizing grasp taxonomy and contact with a single RGB crop of the hand.
 Our design is motivated by the asymmetry between intent and object variability, where objects vary widely while the set of underlying grasp intents remains relatively limited.
 On the object side, geometric diversity (shape, scale, etc.) and sensing brittleness (missing depth, specular failures) induce large, unstructured test-time shifts.
 In contrast, conditioned on a demonstrated grasp, the space of physically valid human hand poses with contact is constrained by anatomy, kinematics, compact grasp taxonomy, and affordance-driven intent, thus lying on a low-dimensional, structured manifold.